Shameless (British TV series): Series 3 (2006)

 The third series began on 10 January and ended on 21 February 2006.
 The series was reduced to eight episodes.

 The third series did not feature Fiona or Steve, who were both heavily featured in the previous series.
 This series saw Carl's character, who had a minor role in the first series, and a slightly larger role in the second, expanded.
 This series also saw the introduction of Nicky Evans as Shane Maguire, who only appeared in one episode, but would become main character in later series.

 The series begins with a New Year's Day special where Debbie convinces everyone Liam has cancer to stop him getting expelled from school but things slowly get out of hand.
-Monica and Norma Starkey, played by Dystin Johnson, return for one episode this series.
-Kev and Veronica unsuccessfully trying for a baby through IVF, Mandy giving birth to Lip's baby and Frank and Sheila getting married are all storylines covered in the third series.
+Monica and her lover Norma Starkey, played by Dystin Johnson, return for one episode this series.
+Kev and Veronica unsuccessfully trying for a baby through IVF, Mandy giving birth to Lip's baby, and Frank and Sheila getting married are all storylines covered in the third series.

 Series 4 (2007)

 The fourth series, again consisting of eight episodes, ran between 9 January until 27 February 2007.
 It featured the biggest cast change in the show's nine-year run, with many characters from the first three series departing and many new characters introduced to replace them.
-Most notably, the series saw the introduction of the Maguire family as main characters rather than the antagonists that they were in the early series.
+Most notably, the series saw the introduction of the Maguire family as main characters, rather than the antagonists that they were in the early series.
 From Series 4, the Maguires would gradually become the focus of the show during its final years.
 Alongside Tina Malone (Mimi), Sean Gilder (Paddy) and Samantha Siddall (Mandy), new members of the Maguire family were introduced.
-Firstly, Ciarán Griffiths took on the role of the homosexual yet homophobic Micky Maguire.
+Firstly, Ciarán Griffiths took on the role of the homosexual yet homophobic Mickey Maguire.
 Aaron McCusker joined the cast as murderer Jamie Maguire, the oldest of the Maguire children who had been in prison for ten years, whilst Nicky Evans, who appeared in a guest role in Series 3, returned on a regular basis as Shane Maguire.
 All the Gallagher family returned, with Annabelle Apsion reprising her role again as absentee mother Monica, which ultimately led to the departure of Maggie O'Neill's character Sheila Jackson.
 Dystin Johnson as Monica's lesbian lover, Norma Starkey, also returned as a regular cast member.
 With the introduction of Aaron McCusker as her new love interest, Rebecca Atkinson, who had played Karen Jackson since the first series, became a more prominent character, having been a recurring character during the second and third series.
 The Karib family also expanded in Series 4, with the arrivals of Kash and Yvonne's children, Chesney, played by Qasim Akhtar, and Meena, portrayed by Sarah Byrne, occurring in this series.
 The Chatsworth police became a more prominent focus in the series, with Michael Legge and Amanda Ryan portraying young police officers Tom O'Leary and Carrie Rogers, alongside original cast member Warren Donnelly as Stan Waterman.